wingify/readme-central/recipes/vwo-fme-android-sdk-usage.md

 <!-- kotlin@1-6 -->

-Import VWO FME SDK so it can be initialized.
+Import VWO FE SDK so it can be initialized.

 # Initialize